poudriere

 Configuration for running poudriere in a jail on FreeBSD 14

 I run poudriere in a jail on FreeBSD – it really is becoming the thing-to-do with all the cool kids.
 Everyone’s doing it.
 It is nifty.
 I will provide only the jail configuration, and not any file system configuration.
 That is left for you.
-I think these links might be most helpful: Using poudriere to […]
+I think these links might be most helpful: Using poudriere to create a custom FreeBSD repository for package installation Moving poudriere from the host into a jail In this […]

 Configuration for running poudriere in a jail on FreeBSD 14 Read More »